kmos/java-ai/rag/README.md

 This will start up PostgreSQL, Milvus.
 Debezium Server image is extended with `debezium-ai-embeddings-openai` module and started.

-### Start LLM (Terminal 2)
+### Start  chat model (Terminal 2)

 Start your preferred LLM with your preferred engine.
-In this demo I'll use the granite 4.2 model in llama cpp
+In this demo I'll use the granite 4.2 model in `llama cpp`

 ```
 $ llama-server -m ~/models/granite-4.2-3b-Q3_K_L.gguf --alias granite4.2 -ngl 99 --port 1144 -n 400 -e -sm layer --load-mode auto --reasoning-budget -1 --host 0.0.0.0